MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-orders.md

 ---
 title: Create Production Order Headers
-description: You can create a production order manually, and the first step is to create a production order header.
+description: 'You can create a production order manually, and the first step is to create a production order header.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 9325, 99000815, 99000829, 9900083
+ms.search.form: '9325, 99000815, 99000829, 9900083'
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: b47525b8f552cb4446497a0edafa7661aa25f17b
-ms.sourcegitcommit: 00a8acc82cdc90e0d0db9d1a4f98a908944fd50a
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 06/29/2022
-ms.locfileid: "9074734"
 ---
-# <a name="create-production-order-headers"></a>Create Production Order Headers
+# Create Production Order Headers

 You can create a production order manually, and the first step is to create a production order header.